Choosing Fixed or Variable-Rate Business Financing

-The latest decision from the Federal Reserve of only a 25 basis points increase in the federal funds rate signals we could be nearing the end of rate hikes.
-Chairman Powell restated the committee’s commitment to lowering inflation to 2%, acknowledging that further tightening may be necessary.
-However, many economists predict rates will level out in 2023 with the first decrease expected in Q1 of 2024.
+The latest decision from the Federal Reserve to maintain the federal funds rate signals we could be nearing the end of rate hikes.
+The committee remains committed to lowering inflation to 2%, acknowledging that further tightening may be necessary.
+However, many economists predict rates will level out in 2023 with the first decrease expected in Q2 of 2024.

 He said, “Trying to time the ‘lowest’ cost of debt is typically not a prudent business decision, as it can result in losing out on growth opportunities.”
 So, for business owners who want to capitalize on growth opportunities, now is an opportune time to consider variable financing for business growth.